Factbox - Recent safety incidents for Boeing's new 787

 A separate ANA 787 springs an oil leak from its left engine, which is discovered after the plane lands safely.

-January 11 - Boeing's 787 Dreamliner will undergo a comprehensive review of its critical systems by regulators, the U.S. Department of Transportation says.
+The U.S. Department of Transportation says the 787 will undergo a comprehensive review of its critical systems.

+January 13 - The Japan Airlines 787 that leaked fuel in Boston on January 8 experiences another, separate fuel leak while undergoing checks in Tokyo.

+January 15 - A 787 operated by ANA makes an emergency landing at Takamatsu in southern Japan after a smoke alert goes off in the plane's cockpit.